deFacto Planning In The Classroom – an interview with Dr. Pindaro Demertzoglou

 I believe that tools like deFacto-with the ease of use, the practicality and the applicability-will become very popular in the market to the point where it will become a necessity for everybody.
 For anybody in business.
 It’s like in the 80’s with computers.
 You would distinguish who was the “computer guy” from a regular employee.
 We cannot say that today.
 Everyone has to have the ability to use a computer.
 So, I feel it is the same for software suites like deFacto.
 The skills the students are learning now will eventually simply be a requirement.

 “With deFacto, they know what they can set up, they know the business intelligence infrastructure they can build, and how that infrastructure can help the company.”

 How does using deFacto let the students take their raw knowledge and apply it to real world software?

 They learn the raw skills here, and then deFacto kind of wraps it all together.
 One of the big benefits of deFacto is that the students learn the software, but through the software, they develop problem solving skills which are number one in demand in the market.
 Without deFacto, how can they become problem solvers if they don’t know how it is being done?
 With deFacto, they know what they can set up, they know the business intelligence infrastructure they can build, and how that infrastructure can help the company.
-They can use the appropriate components of deFacto to solve the particular corporate problem for that company because business analytics is very specific and situational.
+They can use the appropriate components of deFacto Planning in the classroom to solve the particular corporate problem for that company because business analytics is very specific and situational.
 The solution has to be specific to the company at that time.
 There is no way to become a problem solver without knowing what you can do in a practical way.

 Dr. Pindaro Demertzoglou has been in field of Data Analytics since a summer internship at the American College of Greece for the school library in 1993.
 He has been teaching at RPI for 20 years and has been teaching Data Resource Management since 2012.